Phoebe Snetsinger: Awards and honors

-In 1999, the Guinness Book of Records said of Phoebe Snetsinger: "TOP BIRD-WATCHERS Phoebe Snetsinger of Webster Groves, Missouri, has spotted 8,040 of the 9,700 known bird species since 1965".
+In 1999, the Guinness Book of Records said of Snetsinger: "TOP BIRD-WATCHERS Phoebe Snetsinger of Webster Groves, Missouri, has spotted 8,040 of the 9,700 known bird species since 1965".

 In 2010, she was described as one of two people ever to see more than 8,000 species of birds.

 To honor Snetsinger on her 85th birthday, on June 9, 2016, a commemorative Google Doodle was posted.

 Death

 On November 23, 1999, while on a birding trip in Madagascar, the van in which Snetsinger was riding overturned, killing her instantly.
 The final bird she observed before the accident was the red-shouldered vanga, a species which had been described as new to science only two years before, in 1997.

 Personal life

 Phoebe and David Snetsinger had four children, three of whom are bird researchers in the United States.
 At the time of Phoebe's death, Carol was involved in research on birds in Alaska and Montana; Susan was "a student of the spotted owl in the Northwest" of the U.S.; and Thomas was researching endangered species of birds for the federal government.
 Their third daughter, Penny, is a chemistry professor at Sacred Heart University in Fairfield, Connecticut.

 At the time of her death, Snetsinger was a resident of Webster Groves, Missouri, a suburb of St. Louis.